Cellular stress response: Response to heat

 The heat shock response involves a class of stress proteins called heat shock proteins.
 These can help defend a cell against damage by acting as 'chaperons' in protein folding, ensuring that proteins assume their necessary shape and do not become denatured.
 This role is especially crucial since elevated temperature would, on its own, increase the concentrations of malformed proteins.
 Heat shock proteins can also participate in marking malformed proteins for degradation via ubiquitin tags.

 Response to toxins

 Many toxins end up activating similar stress proteins to heat or other stress-induced pathways because it is fairly common for some types of toxins to achieve their effects - at least in part - by denaturing vital cellular proteins.
 For example, many heavy metals can react with sulfhydryl groups stabilizing proteins, resulting in conformational changes.
 Other toxins that either directly or indirectly lead to the release of free radicals can generate misfolded proteins.

+Effects on cancer

+Cell stress can have both cancer-suppressing and cancer-promoting effects.
+Increased levels of oxidant stress may kill cancer cells.
+Furthermore, different forms of cellular stress can cause protein misfolding and aggregation leading to proteotoxicity.
+Tumor microenvironment stress leads to canonical and noncanonical endoplasmic stress (ER) responses, which trigger autophagy and are engaged during proteotoxic challenges to clear unfolded or misfolded proteins and damaged organelles to mitigate stress.